ortus-docs/commandbox-docs/packages/boxjson/boxjson.md

     "type" : "1 from forgebox available types",
     // ForgeBox keywords, array of strings
     "keywords" : [ "groovy", "module" ],
-    // Bit that if set to true, will not allow ForgeBox posting if using commands "private" : "boolean",
+    // Bit that designates the package as a private ForgeBox package.
+    // Private packages are not publicly accessible, but still
+    // offer all the benefits of ForgeBox.
+    "private" : "boolean",
     // cfml engines it supports, type and version "engines" : [